qiskit-community/qiskit-experiments/docs/index.rst

         These are in-depth guides to key experiments in the package, describing their background, principle, and how to run them in Qiskit Experiments.

+        You'll find in these guides:

+        * What is randomized benchmarking and when is it useful

         +++